 02 of 07

 The most common pasture injuries are scrapes.
 Scrapes occur for many reasons and result in the shearing off of the hair and a bit of skin.
 Sometimes just the hair will be missing, or the scrape may go a bit deeper, leaving a red inflamed bald area.
 These scrapes usually heal easily on their own without leaving scars.
-Because they only affect the surface of the skin, they are unlikely to become infected.
+Because they only affect the top most layer of skin, they are unlikely to become infected.

-First-aid for scrapes will be to clean the area and pat on a bit of ointment.
-You usually can safely leave them alone, because often ointment will trap dirt, and it may be better to let them heal naturally.
-If a scrape with redness and/or swelling is under the saddle or girth area, it may be best to let the area heal a bit before using the horse.
+First-aid for minor scrapes is to clean the area with clean water.
+A good rinse from the hose does a good job of washing off any excess dirt and grit.
+An antibiotic ointment usually isn't necessary for a superficial wound, as this may trap dirt at the site.
+Frequently, it's best to allow very superficial, minor skin scraps to heal naturally.
+If a scrape with redness and/or swelling is under the saddle or girth area, it may be best to let the area heal a bit before riding the horse.

 03 of 07

-Check cuts frequently for any signs of swelling that may indicate infection.
-Cuts and lacerations may need stitching to keep them closed while they heal.
-If the cut results in a loose flap of skin stitches will be needed.
+Check cuts twice daily for any signs of swelling or foul discharge as these signs indicate infection.
+Depending on the length and depth of the cut, it may been to be stitched by a veterinarian.
+Stitches will decrease overall healing time and reduce scarring.
 If you can, clean the area of any dirt, and wait for the veterinarian.
 Again, consider your own safety first.
-If the horse won’t tolerate you touching the area, the vet will administer drugs to keep the horse calm while treatment takes place.
+If the horse won’t tolerate you touching the area, the vet will administer a sedative to keep the horse calm while treatment takes place.
+A horse with a deeper cut would also benefit from a tetanus booster at the time of the accident.

 04 of 07